dmiksik/doi-cz-harvest/README.md

 # DOI CZ Harvest

-Scripts and a small web app for harvesting, deduplicating and exploring DOIs of **datasets** produced by research organisations in the Czech Republic (via ROR-based affiliation matching).
+Scripts and a small FastAPI web app for harvesting, deduplicating and exploring DOIs of **datasets** produced by research organisations in the Czech Republic, using ROR-based affiliation matching.

 ---